ngol0/Unity3D-SkillSytem/README.md

 <b>3.
 Composite Pattern:</b> This pattern is used as a complex container for the effects.
 The composite effects include:
   - Sequence: allows each effect in an array of effects to be called after the previous effect is finished
-  - Action after anim: allows an array of effects to be called after an event in animation is called
+  - Action after animation: allows an array of effects to be called after an event in animation is called